Public law and criminal law

 This module covers important aspects of the relationship between the state and the individual in the UK.
 You'll explore the fundamentals of the UK constitution and some areas of administrative law, the law governing the administrative functions of the government and its agencies.
 You'll consider the criminal law of the jurisdiction of England and Wales.

-As part of public law, you will first analyse the key features of the UK constitution in the context of a broader narrative about how constitutional arrangements evolve and change over time.
+You'll analyse the key features of the UK constitution in the context of a broader narrative about how constitutional arrangements evolve and change over time.
 The uncodified and incremental character of the UK constitution stresses its enduring and fairly static nature.
-As well as exploring the history of the UK constitution to highlight its evolution, you will be introduced to a range of comparator constitutions from other jurisdictions which reveal the ways in which constitutional arrangements are shaped by and contingent on historical events.
+As well as exploring the history of the UK constitution to highlight its evolution, you'll be introduced to a range of comparator constitutions from other jurisdictions which reveal the ways in which constitutional arrangements are shaped by and contingent on historical events.

 You'll evaluate the key concepts underpinning the UK constitution including the rule of law, the separation of powers and parliamentary sovereignty.
 You will analyse the rule of law as a principle that has developed over time and in different places.
 You'll explore its different possible meanings and consider the extent to which the UK constitution complies with its central ideas.